Brum3ns/brum3ns.github.io/_tabs/payloads.md

 A list of payloads that I do use when hunting for vulnerabilities.
 Personaly, I rarly use exploitation payloads but instead detection payloads.

 > All payloads shown on this page are created by me.
-I provide a basic overview of my payloads Exploitation payloads and more advanced detection payloads will not be shared.
+I provide a basic overview of my payloads, exploitation payloads and more advanced detection payloads will not be shared.
 {{'{'}}: .prompt-info }

 ## Polyglot payloads